Seva41/CTF_SSH/SOLUTION.md

 # Solution

 ## Program execution
-To be able to solve the challenge, the players must execute the 'captura' program:
+To be able to solve the challenge, the players must execute the `captura` program:
 ```bash
 sudo chmod +x captura
 ./captura